Filing Late for the 2020 Tax Season? Find Out if You'll be Penalized

 The failure-to-pay penalty is .5% per month and can add up to a maximum of 25% of the unpaid tax.

-“The failure to pay and the failure to file penalties can overlap,”says Stephanie Otake, CPA, tax associate at Drucker & Scaccetti PC.
-“For any month in which both penalties apply, the late payment penalty is waived.
+“The failure-to-pay and the failure-to-file penalties can overlap,” says Stephanie Otake, CPA, tax associate at Drucker & Scaccetti PC.
+“For any month in which both penalties apply, the late payment penalty is waived.”

 I can’t pay my taxes, should I still file?

 If you can’t pay the entire account balance that you owe, the IRS recommends you pay what you can now, so you don’t continue to accrue unnecessary interest.
 They also suggest taking out a loan or paying by debit or credit card, as it could be less costly than owing the IRS money.
-However, before moving forward with either of these options, you will want to make sure this is the most cost-effective option for you.
+However, before moving forward with either of these payment options, you will want to make sure this is the most cost-effective option for you.

 Here are two articles to guide you in either of these situations: